ch-patrick-scheidegger/c-plus-plus-ost/week08/README.md

 * You need an account on gitlab.ost.ch for this
 * Our tests expect the `Word` class and the `kwic` function to be in the namespace `text`
+* The files `Tests.cpp` and `Main.cpp` from the hand-in will not be compiled and are just submitted to get feedback.

 # Algorithms